kkasravi/edison/lesson1.md

 1. Go to https://developer.weaved.com/portal/members/home.php
 It will provide a ssh login similar to ssh -l LOGIN proxya.yoics.net -p 34141
-2. Bring up a terminal window and type in the command above substituting LOGIN with your name
+2. (MacOS) Bring up a terminal window and type in the command above substituting LOGIN with your name
-   * example `ssh -l freddie proxya.yoics.net -p 34141`
+   * example `ssh -l YOURNAME proxya.yoics.net -p 34141`
+3. (Windows) You'll need to install [putty]( http://www.putty.org/).
+Once installed you'll need to login using the Terminal panel and  the ssh login information for the host and port provided above

 ## do some unix commands
 1. Create a directory with the name lesson1